 Chalmers Power Central

 Chalmers Power central is an advanced energy research facility based at the Johanneberg campus.
-Cutting edge research in combustion and gasification of biomass is carried out here in a large-scale research boiler along with flaming combustion and carbon capture.
+Cutting edge research in combustion, gasification, gas cleaning, carbon capture, energy storage and material science is carried out here in a large-scale facility along with pilot scale units.
 The Power central also supplies the campus with electricity, heating, cooling and compressed air.

 The Power central attracts users from around the world.
 In the open collaboration concerning this unique facility, researchers, industry and the public sector are engaged in efforts to contribute to a sustainable, climate-neutral future.
 Based on thorough intelligence analysis, operations are steered towards the most relevant research questions and the equipment is being continuously updated accordingly.

-The Power central is a joint project between Akademiska Hus (property company), Chalmers and Göteborg Energi (utility company).
-The Division of Energy Engineering at Chalmers is coordinating the trials in the research boiler.
-The resource is open to all researchers at Chalmers after they have undergone a safety course and been granted access by Akademiska Hus.
+The Power central is a joint project between Akademiska hus (property company), Chalmers University of Technology and Göteborg energi (utility company).
+The Division of Energy Technology at Chalmers coordinates the experimental work that runs together with the operation of a large-scale boiler.
+The resource is open to all researchers at Chalmers after they have undergone a safety course and been granted access by Akademiska hus.
 Director of the research infrastructure: Klas AnderssonRead more: Chalmers Power Central

 The Lindholmen campus has the most comprehensive simulation equipment for training and research in maritime operations.
 There are a number of different simulators here representing different parts of a vessel and functions on shore.
 Several of the simulators are connected together which makes it possible to simulate complex scenarios, such as entire shipping lanes with several operators involved.